Latilactobacillus sakei: Bacteriocins production

 Sakacins are bacteriocins of class II produced by L. sakei.

 In strain CCUG 42687, their production is dependent on nutrients, temperature and pH.
 Using the same strain, sakacin P can be produced in a completely defined medium.

 In strain CTC 494, the presence of salt and a curing agent (sodium chloride and sodium nitrite) reduces the production of the antilisterial bacteriocin sakacin K. Growth of CTC 494 is also dependent on nutrients availability.

 Lactocin S is a bacteriocin produced by strain L45 of Lactobacillus sakei.

 Exopolysaccharide biosynthesis

 Strain 0–1 of L. sakei produces exopolysaccharides.

 Prevention

 Eugenol is a chemical compound that can be used to reduce the presence of L. sakei as it disrupts its cellular membranes.

 Genetics

 Genetic diversity within L. sakei has been assessed through the use of specifically designed PCR primers for detection using randomly amplified polymorphic DNA, or by multi-locus sequence typing.

 Bacteriocin genes

-Bacteriocin genes are located either on chromosomes or on plasmids.
+Bacteriocin genes are located either on chromosomes or on bacteriocinogenic plasmids.
 Strain 5 produces a plasmid-encoded bacteriocin that is identical to sakacin P, as well as two chromosomally encoded bacteriocins, which were designated sakacin T and sakacin X.

 LasX is a transcriptional regulator of the lactocin S biosynthetic genes in strain L45 of Lactobacillus sakei.